swcarpentry/python-novice-inflammation/pages/spatial-intro.md

 The parameters `lat_0` and `lon_0` define the center of the map.
 Now let's add some features to our map using methods defined by the `bm` object.
-We will also use the object itself to get the coordinates of the bootcamps in the projection given our original longitudes and latitudes.
+We will also use the object itself to get the coordinates of the workshops in the projection given our original longitudes and latitudes.
 We will also tell pyplot to make the figure 12 inches by 12 inches to make it more legible.